 Adult and Family Empowerment

-The Adult & Family Empowerment Program (AFEP) is rooted in the belief that empowered adults and healthy families are the cornerstone to building and sustaining empowered families and an empowered Little Earth Community.
+The Adult & Family Empowerment (AFE) Program is rooted in the belief that supported adults, and healthy families are the cornerstone to building and sustaining an empowered Little Earth Community.

 Empowerment Definition: